 Cultural landscapes predominate the earth surface.
 Terraced landscapes are a prominent example for long existing agriculturally used landscapes.
 Due to their ages with first known implementation during Bronze Age, their high stability and their wide distribution across the Mediterranean terraces are in the focus of this research.

 The research project examines the applicability of quantitative remote sensing techniques within archaeological contexts.
 By application of transparent semi-automated algorithms it aims to provide a more objective perspective on archaeological excavations and promotes a standardized workflow.
 Therefore the focus of the dissertation lies on the expansion of archaeology’s range of methods.

 Interaction Patterns at the Transition from Hunter-Gatherer to Sedentary Societies around Göbekli Tepe (A-1-9)Research project

-This research project is a follow-up project of the dissertation (A-4-3-1) Mid-Holocene landscape development in the Carpathian region .
-The project is intended to develop a synthesis of the environmental conditions in the regions of early wool economies.
-The results acquired so far within the Topoi research group (A-4-) The Textile Revolution will be integrated and evaluated from a geoscientific perspective.
+This research project was a follow-up project of the dissertation (A-4-3-1) Mid-Holocene landscape development in the Carpathian region.
+The project was intended to develop a synthesis of the environmental conditions in the regions of early wool economies.
+The results acquired so far within the Topoi research group (A-4-) The Textile Revolution were integrated and evaluated from a geoscientific perspective.

 Within the scope of this research project, technical and legal water management structures on the Iberian Peninsula that have survived from the Roman and Moorish periods were systematically collected, categorized and chronologized.